GEOS-DEV/GEOS/src/docs/sphinx/pythonTools/mesh_doctor.rst

 ``element_volumes``
 """""""""""""""""""

-Computes the volumes of all the cells and displays the ones that are above a prescribed threshold.
+Computes the volumes of all the cells and displays the ones that are below a prescribed threshold.
 Cells with negative volumes will typically be an issue for ``geos`` and should be fixed.

 .. command-output:: python mesh_doctor.py element_volumes --help